Kerala Nuclear Power Station

-The Kerala Nuclear Power Station or Cheemeni Nuclear Power Station is a proposed nuclear power plant It it proposed to be built on a 150 acre area, near Cheemeni Kasaragod district of Kerala.
+The Kerala Nuclear Power Station or Cheemeni Nuclear Power Station is a proposed nuclear power plant It is proposed to be built on a 150 acre area, near Cheemeni Kasaragod district of Kerala.
 The project has sparked debates regarding its feasibility, environmental impact, and public acceptance.

 Background

 In August 2024, the Kerala State Electricity Board (KSEB) commissioned the National Institute of Advanced Studies (NIAS), Bengaluru, to conduct feasibility studies for nuclear power plants in Cheemeni and Athirapilly.
 By December 2024, the Government of India expressed interest in approving the Cheemeni project, contingent on the availability of sufficient land.
 Central Minister of Power Manohar Lal Khattar identified Cheemeni as a strategic site due to its low seismic activity and favourable geographic location.

 The concept of a power plant in Cheemeni emerged in 2007, when the Kerala State Electricity Board (KSEB) proposed setting up a 1,200 MW coal-based thermal power plant to address the state’s growing energy demands.
 However, the project faced significant opposition from environmentalists and local communities, given Kerala’s commitment to sustainability and the adverse environmental impact of coal power.
 In 2013, the Kerala government revived discussions on an alternative power project in Cheemeni, including the possibility of natural gas-based power generation.
 However, logistical and cost-related challenges prevented significant progress.